asura-cr/ui-addon/README.md

 - **Multi-Wave Monster Filtering**: Filter by specific waves (Wave 1, Wave 2, All)
 - **Universal Item Actions**: Use consumables, view equipment from any page
 - **Smart Battle Management**: Automatic battle joining and loot collection
+- **Battle Page Overlays**: When enabled in settings, attack buttons display their hotkey letter directly on the battle page (no modal required).
+- **Hotkey Insta-Join Behavior**: If the battle modal feature is disabled, monster selection hotkeys (1–9) instantly join and redirect to the battle.
 - **Professional Theme System**: 12 sidebar colors × 12 background themes

 ---